tjcrone/nethack/notes.md

 ## Wands

 ice cubes = wand of cold
-bugs slow = wand of slow monster noting = wand of cancellation?? or wand of undead turning??
+The bugs on the floor stop moving! = wand of death (death ray) nothing = wand of cancellation or wand of undead turning??
+The wand unsuccessfully fights your attempt to write! = wand of striking

 ## Wand of Wishing